nogibjj/KatherineT.DE.Mini-Project-6/README.md

 1. Fork the sqlite-lab.
 2. Choose a dataset, fifa.csv from Github is chosen.

+## Steps
+1. In my.lib, create four files that perform four functions.
+Extract.py extract a dataset from a URL.
+Transform.py cleans,fliters the dataset.
+Load.py transforms the data into SQLite database.
+Query.py retrieves from the data and performs update,create, etc.
+2. Create a main.py script to run each step.
+3. Use test_main.py to test each file and step.
+4. Save the process in the log file.

 ## Check format and test
 Use make test command to test the code